redis/redis-doc/commands/lindex.md

 @complexity

-O(n) (with n being the length of the list)
+O(N) where N is the number of elements to traverse to get to the element at `index`.
+This makes asking for the first or the last element of the list O(1).

-Return the specified element of the list stored at the specified key.
-0 is the first element, 1 the second and so on.
-Negative indexes are supported, for example -1 is the last element, -2 the penultimate and so on.
+Returns the element at index `index` in the list stored at `key`.
+The index is zero-based, so `0` means the first element, `1` the second element and so on.
+Negative indices can be used to designate elements starting at the tail of the list.
+Here, `-1` means the last element, `-2` means the penultimate and so forth.

-If the value stored at key is not of list type an error is returned.
+When the value at `key` is not a list, an error is returned.
-If the index is out of range a 'nil' reply is returned.

-Note that even if the average time complexity is O(n) asking for the first or the last element of the list is O(1).

 @return

-@bulk-reply: the requested element.
+@bulk-reply: the requested element, or `nil` when `index` is out of range.

+@examples

+    LPUSH mylist "world"
+    1

+    LPUSH mylist "hello"
+    2

+    LINDEX mylist 0
+    "hello"

+    LINDEX mylist -1
+    "world"

+    LINDEX mylist 3
+    (nil)